ryanstraits/ryanstraits.github.io/_posts/2008-04-11-simplification-can-be-complicated.md

 ---
+title: Simplification Can Be Complicated
+date: '2008-04-11 03:05:00'
+categories: []
 layout: post
-title: Simplification Can Be Complicated
-date: 2008-04-11 03:05
 author: ryanstraits
-categories:
 tags:
 - a-simple-answer
 - futures
 - squarespace
 comments: true
-image: /assets/images/squarespace/simplification.jpg
+image: "/assets/images/squarespace/simplification.jpg"
+slug: simplification-can-be-complicated

 ---
 Well, at least it has been for me.

 <!-- break -->